General Terms and Conditions of Sale, Performance and Delivery

 As regards any claims for damages and claims for the compensation of expenses asserted by the ordering party, section VIII hereof shall be applicable.

-(4) Apart from the reasons for refusal as set forth by law, Grace Davison shall also be entitled to refuse subsequent contractual performance in cases and for as long as the ordering party has not yet returned, at our request, the item purchased and complained about; on the grounds of such refusal, the ordering party shall not be granted a right of withdrawal from the relevant contract or a right of reduction of the relevant purchase price.
+(4) Apart from the reasons for refusal as set forth by law, Dr. Maisch GmbH shall also be entitled to refuse subsequent contractual performance in cases and for as long as the ordering party has not yet returned, at our request, the item purchased and complained about; on the grounds of such refusal, the ordering party shall not be granted a right of withdrawal from the relevant contract or a right of reduction of the relevant purchase price.
 The ordering party shall not be entitled to exercise complaint-related rights, if, without our consent, interferences or modifications were effected in or on the item purchased, unless the ordering party presents sufficient proof that the defect was not caused by such interferences or modifications.

 (5) In the event of fraudulent concealment of a defect or in the event of assumption of a warranty for the nature of a purchased item at the point of time of passing of risk as defined in section 444 of the German Civil Code (declaration of the seller that, at the point of time of passing of risk, the purchased item holds a specific property and that the seller will assume no-fault liability for any consequences resulting from a lack of such property), the rights of the ordering party shall base exclusively on legal provisions.